EliasPereirah/SearchAugmentedLLM/readme.md

 | `max_char` | Maximum number of characters per chunk (must be > `min_char` + `max_seq`) | No | 450     |
 | `max_characters_output` | Maximum number of characters in the output | No | 4800    |

+## Response

+You can expect a JSON response with the following keys

+`text` - (string) This is the set of all the chunks in paragraph form which should be passed to LLM.

+`errors` - (array) with error information if there are any.

+`reranked` - (bool) Whether the results were reranked.

+`snippets` - (array) list of snippets returned by Google.

+`url_references` - (object) which references the text by numbering in square brackets

 ## Google CSE API Key
 To search using Google, you will need the Google CSE (Custom Search Engine) `API Key` and `CX ID`